Axway/amplify-central/content/en/docs/integrate_with_central/api_server.md

 }
 ```

-Each time an object is updated, the system compute the completeness status of each individual fields.
-In case a field is not mandatory, the missing translated field status is not impacting.
-In case a mandatory field is missing in the translation sub-resource, the status of that field is incomplete and the global status of the sub-resource is incomplete too.
+Each time an object is updated, the system computes the completeness status of each individual field.
+If a field is not mandatory, then the missing translated field status is not impacting.
+If a mandatory field is missing in the translation sub-resource, then the status of that field is incomplete and the global status of the sub-resource is incomplete.

 Sub-resource possible statuses:

-* **complete**: translation is available
+* **Complete**: translation is available
-* **incomplete**: some translations are missing
+* **Incomplete**: some translations are missing
-* **undefined**: no translation provided
+* **Undefined**: no translation provided

 #### Changing the default language

-To update the default language to a new one, you have to first to ensure that the new default language is not already part of the language specific resource.
+To update the default language, you must first to ensure that the new default language is not already part of the language-specific resource.

-For instance, if your current default language is English and you have additional language as Portuguese, you are not allowed to change the default language to Portuguese until the Portuguese additional resources are removed.
+For instance, if your current default language is English and you have the additional language as Portuguese, then you are not allowed to change the default language to Portuguese until the Portuguese additional resources are removed.

-To remove an additional language, you need to mark all the properties of this language as undefined:
+To remove an additional language, you must mark all the properties of the language as undefined:

 ```json
 {